manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scenes/05-testing-our-setup.md

 ### Create the Green Circle Scene
 Next we're going to create the scene that displays the green circle image.

+:::note Perform the Following
 Add a new class file to your project called **GreenCircleScene.cs** then add the following code to the file.
-We'll go over in after the code.
+We'll go over it after the code.

 **using statements**
 ```csharp